elpopo-eng/VoronFrenchUsers/Tuto/Zerotier Setup.md

 on pc mac, linux or iphone to access remotely the printer. then join the same network as above to have your phone and voron in the same network

 **6: how to access :**
-From the client (here a mobile phone) type in the URL adress bar the ip of your zerotier voron that you can see in your zerotier management console, **if it does not work endite moonraker.conf to allow the zerotier iprange (192.168.193.0/24 in our example)**
+From the client (here a mobile phone) type in the URL adress bar the ip of your zerotier voron that you can see in your zerotier management console, **if it does not work edit moonraker.conf to allow the zerotier iprange (192.168.193.0/24 in our example)**